Steel Cost Modelling Notes

 The Steel Costing Model

 Key input costs are taken from the other pages shown on the steelonthenet.com website or estimated by our economists.
 Recent scrap and electricity prices can be found on our steelmaking input costs page.
-Analysis above was prepared in Q1-2013.
+Readers should note that the cost of carbon credits in Japan is well below that in developed countries.
+For discussion, see Reuters report.
+Analysis above was prepared in August 2023.

 The Steel Product